Microgreen Blackout Period for the Home Grower

 How Long is the Blackout Period?

-There's no set answer for this question.
+There’s no set answer to this question.

 The microgreen blackout period lasts as long as necessary for the seeds to germinate, root deeply, and grow to a point where they're ready to start photosynthesis.